MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-network.md

 1. **Automation creation**: Decide whether you want to let VMM create logical networks.
 VMM will automatically create a logical network each time you add a virtualization host.
 VMM doesn't create network sites in the automatically created logical network.
 You can turn off this option in **Settings** > **General** > **Network Settings** and clear **Automatic creation of logical networks**.
 2. **Logical network capacity**: If you're going to create logical networks manually, figure out what you'll need to represent your physical network topology.
 For example, if you need a management network and a network used by VMs, you should create two logical networks.
 3. **Logical network types**: Figure out the type of logical network you need.
-You'll configure VM networks on top of logical networks and those VM networks can provide network virtualization with the ability to create multiple virtual networks on a shared physical networks, or VM networks can provide isolation with VLANS and PVLANS.
+You'll configure VM networks on top of logical networks and those VM networks can provide network virtualization with the ability to create multiple virtual networks on shared physical networks, or VM networks can provide isolation with VLANS and PVLANS.
 When you configure the logical network, you need to indicate the type of network you need.
 4. **Network sites**: Determine how many network sites you need in the logical network.
 You could plan around host groups and host locations.
 For example, a Seattle host group and a New York host group.
 You don't need network sites if you don't have VLANs and you're using DHCP to allocate IP addresses.
 5. **VLANs/subnets**: Figure out the VLANs and IP subnets you need in the logical network.
 These will mirror what you have in your physical network topology.
 6. **IP addressing**: If you're using static IP address assignment, determine which logical networks need static address pools.